 Effective Solutions to Open Drains

-The community living around areas with open drains should be educated on the dangers of disposing domestic wastes among other contaminants and toxic chemicals in this drainage system.
-Proper disposal methods should be taught as well.
-Still, the education of the community alone is not adequate in alleviating this problem.
+The community living around areas with open drains should be educated on the dangers of disposing of domestic wastes, among other contaminants and toxic chemicals in this drainage system.
+Proper disposal methods should be taught, as well.

-The existing open drains should be maintained regularly to reduce the harmful effects associated with infections, diseases, and flooding.
+The existing open drains should be maintained regularly to reduce the harmful effects of infections, diseases, and flooding.
 The drains that contain solid and silt deposits should be cleaned and unblocked.
 This practice should be done regularly to prevent future blockages and flooding.